By USA specialist David

-Within a 15 mile radius of the town are the former homes of three US presidents.
-It’s possible to take tours around these properties, which include Thomas Jefferson’s Monticello — a recognized World Heritage Site — James Maddison’s grand mansion, Montpelier, and James Monroe’s timber homestead, Ash Lawn-Highland.
+Within a 15-mile radius of the town are the former homes of three US presidents.
+It’s possible to take tours around these properties, which include Thomas Jefferson’s Monticello — a recognized World Heritage Site — James Madison’s grand mansion, Montpelier, and James Monroe’s timber homestead, Ash Lawn-Highland.

 Stopping off in Roanoke

 After Charlottesville, the mountains of the northern Appalachian Mountains begin to drop away.
 This is the mid-way point of the drive, where you’re surrounded by waves of forested hillside.

 I’d recommend breaking the journey in Roanoke, as the drive from Charlottesville to Boone — the next logical stopping point — can take eight or nine hours on roads with speed limits of 35 or 40 miles per hour.
 However, Interstate 81 runs near the Blue Ridge Parkway so, if you want to speed up some of your journey, you can cover some of the distance on this parallel but far less scenic highway.